Daytime Emmy Award for Outstanding Children's Series

 The Daytime Emmy Award for Outstanding Children's Series was an Emmy award given to television programming aimed towards children.
 Children's television had been recognized at the Emmys since the inaugural year.
 In 1995, a separate award for pre-school children's television was created, and the two categories had been recognized since then.
 Starting in 2018, a distinction between children's series and educational series was created, resulting in two separate categories.
-In November 2021, it was announced that all Daytime Emmy categories honoring children's programming will be retired in favor of a separate Children's & Family Emmy Awards ceremony that will be held starting in 2022.
+In November 2021, it was announced that all Daytime Emmy categories honoring children's programming would be retired in favor of a separate Children's & Family Emmy Awards ceremony that was held starting in 2022.